aptude-python-mx/teheran_news/readme.txt

 For get_previews it execute two test, as it gives you a list of list, it test first the longitude of the main list later it test the longitude of each intern list.

-For finder the unit test is not finished.
+For finder we use an independent unit testing file (test_unittest_find) for the several quantity of requests.